 An effective reporting structure outlines available mechanisms to bring concerns to the attention of the organization.
 These include information about how concerns are raised and to whom they should be directed.

 The more modalities available for people to report their concerns, the more likely you are to hear concerns promptly.
 Most importantly, every person should have a path to seek help that does not go through the person they believe to be bullying, harassing, or retaliating against them.
 (These are called “bypass options” and are discussed further below).
 Literacy differences, accessibility issues, the urgency of the matter, and access to technology are also factors in ensuring minimal obstacles to raising concerns.
 Sharing concerns can sometimes raise conflicted feelings and call up previous trauma.
 Having options gives people greater autonomy to select the mechanisms that feel safest and most comfortable.

 Minimally, your Policy should clarify that reports can be made in person, by phone or video call, through email, or by completing a reporting form.
 A reporting form can be helpful for an employee who doesn’t know how to begin.
+(See Supporting Resources below for a sample Report Form.)
 Some jurisdictions require that employers provide a form to assist individuals in reporting.
 Even when a form is provided, though, completion of the form (or any other written report) cannot be a precondition of reporting.
 If a form is available, your Policy should explain how to access and submit the form.
 Reporting forms should be available in languages spoken in your community and written in clear, direct language.
 Reporting structures should also account for visual, hearing, and other accessibility needs.